strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 Strapi Cloud comes with a Command Line Interface (CLI) which allows you to log in and out, and to deploy a local project without it having to be hosted on a remote git repository.
 The CLI works with both the `yarn` and `npm` package managers.

-The Cloud CLI is designed as a CLI-only experience, meaning that users who wish to use Strapi Cloud to deploy their project with the CLI will have to mostly stick to using the CLI (e.g. if you login with the CLI you must logout with the CLI as well, your project deployed with the CLI can only be redeployed with the CLI etc.).

 :::note
 It is recommended to install Strapi locally only, which requires prefixing all of the following `strapi` commands with the package manager used for the project setup (e.g `npm run strapi help` or `yarn strapi help`) or a dedicated node package executor (e.g. `npx strapi help`).
 :::